learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 ## Introduction

-In this lab, we'll make use of what we learned in the previous lesson to build a model for the ["Petrol Consumption Dataset"](https://www.kaggle.com/harinir/petrol-consumption) from Kaggle.
+In this lab, we'll make use of what we learned in the previous lesson to build a model for the [Petrol Consumption Dataset](https://www.kaggle.com/harinir/petrol-consumption) from Kaggle.
 This model will be used to predict gasoline consumption for a bunch of examples, based on drivers' features.

 ## Objectives

-You will be able to:
+In this lab you will:

-- Conduct a regression experiment using CART trees
+- Fit a decision tree regression model with scikit-learn
-- Evaluate the model fit and study the impact of hyper parameters on the final tree
-- Understand training, prediction, evaluation and visualizations required to run regression experiments using trees

 ## Import necessary libraries